 Sure, a bandaid might help, but it certainly won't solve the problem.
 If your family is “in the red” budget-wise each month and going through financial distress, then chances are, no amount of clipped coupons are going to solve all your problems.
 It's safe to say there is a deeper-rooted issue lurking somewhere.

 If you need help deciphering the crack in your budgeting foundation, check out Budget Boot Camp — my budgeting program that walks you through setting budgets, paying off debt, and even finding the perfect grocery budget and methods for YOU.
 (Use the code FCFBLOG to get an extra 10% off!)

+Only shop one time per week, no matter what.
 You're probably sick of hearing me say it, but it's true!
 Every time you step into a store for “one loaf of bread,” you'll come out with $50 in stuff you suddenly need to have.
-Shop once, no matter what.
+So shop once, no matter what.
 It forces you to plan ahead, shop with a list, and think through your meals before going.
 Run out of milk?
 Borrow from a neighbor, or make toast instead of cereal the next morning.
 “Use it up, wear it out, make it do, or do without.”
-Pretend you're on a spending freeze and get creative, and you'll save so much money not running to the store every time you need something!
+Pretend you're on a spending freeze and get creative and you'll save so much money by not running to the store every time you need something!

 Do you agree?
 Not agree?
 What are your thoughts on couponing??
 Share your story in the comments below!

 Have you checked out ShelfCooking.com yet?
-Our brand new site is dedicated to helping you cook delicious, nutritious and budget-friendly meals for your family without slaving away in the kitchen!
+Our sister site is dedicated to helping you cook delicious, home-cooked meals for your family without spending hours in the kitchen!
 Basically every parent's dream, right?
 Join our Shelf Cooking Community today!